Home | Contact Us | Site Map | Español

 • Vehicles sold through a mechanic or storage lien

-• Vehicles given as gifts to eligible applicants
+• Vehicles given as gifts (see Affidavit of Motor Vehicle Gift Transfer)

 • Even-trade vehicles, when vehicles of equal value are swapped by the owners